Title Specific Distributions

 Royalties based on copying surveys that are conducted in schools across Canada (excluding Quebec).
 These surveys are designed to provide a statistically relevant sample of which works are copied under licence.

-*A person, company, etc., to whom an Access Copyright license is granted or issued.
+*A person, company, etc., to whom an Access Copyright licence is granted or issued.